-The Committee on Legislative Operations and Elections of the Senate and the Committee on Legislative Operations and Elections of the Assembly are respectively responsible for measures which primarily affect the designation of the districts from which members are elected to the Legislature.
+The Majority Leader of the Senate and the Speaker of the Assembly may appoint a Select Committee on Redistricting for their respective Houses, which are respectively responsible for measures which primarily affect the designation of the districts from which members are elected to the Legislature.
 These committees are hereby designated as the "redistricting committees" for the purposes of this Rule and Joint Standing Rules Nos.
-13.1, 13.2, 13.3, 13.4 and 14.6.
+13.3, 13.4, 13.6 and 14.6.

-Rule No. 13.1.
-Population Database.
+42 Rule No. 13.1.
+Reserved.